marchuec/INF2010-data_structures_and_algorithms/README.md

 # INF2010-Data_Structures_And_Algorithms

-Java data structures & algorithms course I did at Polytechnique Montreal in 2021.
+Data structures & algorithms course in Java that I took at Polytechnique Montreal in 2021.